 Red and white

 Areas to be kept clear for safety/compliance reasons (e.g., areas in front of electrical panels, fire fighting equipment, and safety equipment such as eyewash stations, safety showers, and first aid cabinets).

 Areas to be kept clear for operational purposes (not related to safety and compliance).

 Areas that may expose employees to physical or health hazards (e.g., flammable or combustive material containers); Indicates that extra caution should be exercised when entering and working in the area.

 Additional marking codes can be done for recycling, trash, and finished goods but use as few colors as possible.
 This will make it easier for employees to remember the intended meaning of each color.

 Floor marking goes beyond simple line tape:

 Corner marker for temporary object placement such as pallets.

-Footprint for foot traffic.
+The footprint for foot traffic.

-Heavy traffic areas with extra protection.
+Dense traffic areas with extra protection.